Gabby Petito: Attorneys say first-degree murder charge likely after autopsy result

 BRIAN LAUNDRIE'S LAWYER CALLS GABBY PETITO'S DEATH A 'TRAGEDY' AFTER CORONER SAYS SHE WAS STRANGLED

-Aside from the manner and cause of death, the Teton County Coroner could not release much more information about the autopsy due to Wyoming state law.
+Aside from the manner and cause of death, the Teton County coroner could not release much more information about the autopsy due to Wyoming state law.

-Criminal defense attorney Stuart Kaplan said Tuesday that law enforcement likely gleaned much more information from the autopsy than they’ve made public and are likely able to either exclude Brian Laundrie, who has been named a person of interest in the case, or connect him to his former fiancee’s death.
+Criminal defense attorney Stuart Kaplan said Tuesday that law enforcement likely gleaned much more information from the autopsy than it has made public and is likely able to either exclude Brian Laundrie, who has been named a person of interest in the case, or connect him to his former fiancée’s death.

 "Generally when there’s a strangulation, when someone is acting out in a rage of violence, the victim will try to fend off that attacker.
 Oftentimes, there is DNA transfer — most of the time it will be under the fingernails, where someone is trying to claw someone or scratch someone," Kaplan told Fox News.
 "Those transfers of DNA will either rule in Brian Laundrie or potentially could exclude him."